CinePik/catalog/README.md

 ## Prisma

 If any changes are made to the schema.prisma file, run the following command to update the database.
-I creates a migration, updates the database (also seeds?), and updates the Prisma client.
+It creates a migration, updates the database (also seeds?), and updates the Prisma client.

 ```bash
 npm run prisma:migrate:dev